Library

 "No Problem, dear."

 I decided to make a circle of the library first.
 This was a typical library with dark wood paneling and low light.
 There were no windows here, as they could easily damage the books.
-There were quite a few old books that I could see as I walked around.
+As I walked around, I noticed several old books.
 I made another mental note to look at them later.
 Many shelves dominated the space, with little reading nooks and tables with chairs scattered around, giving it a cozy feel.

 I might spend a significant amount of my study time here, just because of the ambiance.

 Looking back at those older books that I had noticed earlier, I picked up one and read the title.
-Culture and Values: A Survey of the Humanities, Volume I. Might be worth a look later.
+I think it might be worth a look later.
 I thought.
-By the time I finished in the library, it was almost 5 pm, so I decided to head upstairs to my room to wash up for dinner before going back to the cafeteria/dining room to eat.
+By the time I finished in the library, it was almost 5 pm, so I decided to head upstairs to my room to wash up for dinner before going back to the dining room to eat.

 When I entered my room, I noticed a light blinking on the entry cabinet to the side of the door.
 What's this, I thought.
-I tried to find a latch or knob to pull, but all I saw was a square panel like the one used to open doors on the top of the cabinet.
+I tried to find a latch or knob to pull, but all I saw was a square panel, similar to the one used to open doors, located at the top of the cabinet.
 So, I placed my card on it, and with a click, it popped open.
 To my surprise, there was my order from the supply store.
 "How?"
 I looked inside and saw a slight crack on the side of the cabinet facing the entry door.
 "Maybe?"
 I opened my room door, and there was a thin, barely noticeable crack on the wall.
 I widened my eyes.
 "Wow," I never would have noticed that.
 It was like a secret delivery door built into the wall using hidden hinges.
 A cabinet mailbox.
 I smiled in delight, then went back into my room to put the new things away.

-Back at the Dining area, I quickly picked some chicken pasta and mixed vegetables and grabbed a carton of milk.
+Back at the Dining area, I quickly picked some chicken pasta, mixed vegetables, and a carton of milk.
 Then went to a table to eat.
 After my stomach was finally full, I quietly went back to my room.
 Moving to the desk in my room, I sat down and pulled out the workbook that I had gotten from the supply store.
 Opening to the first page, I grabbed a pen and started practicing my writing.
 As I practiced, I reflected on all the things in life that were new to me and compared them to the things I knew from my previous experiences.

 Remembering everything can be both advantageous and disadvantageous.
 Sometimes my head feels so full that I get stuffy and want to sleep to escape all the memories.
 That's why I value my previous Master Xu, from the monastery, who taught me how to calm my thoughts and slow them down through meditation.
 He would have me take each memory out, examine it, and then file it away like a book on a shelf in my mental world.
 I would only pull out the book when I needed that information, but the rest of the time, keeping it locked away in my mind so it didn't interfere with my daily life was everything to me.